Clothoid helices obtained via the Lie-Darboux method

 \ms

-The primary applications can be expected in optics and acoustics, similar but not limited to diffraction as those of the corresponding clothoid/Cornu spirals.
-For example, in photonics, one may think of structured light beams and pulses with clothoid helical energy density flux \cite{Jhajj,QChen} and also of generating three-dimensional optical vortex lattices of this kind behind amplitude transparency masks \cite{Ikon}.
+The primary applications are expected in optics and acoustics, analogous to, but not limited to the diffraction applications of the corresponding clothoid/Cornu spirals.
+For example, in photonics, one may envisage structured light beams and pulses with clothoid helical energy density flux \cite{Jhajj,QChen} and also of generating three-dimensional optical vortex lattices of this kind behind amplitude transparency masks \cite{Ikon}.

 \ms

 {\bf Credit author statement}

 H.C.
 Rosu: Writing - original draft, Supervision, Formal analysis.